 Then in the nearby nature reserve, you’re likely to see some young animals from the first breeding season of the new year.
 A very different yet enjoyable and memorable vacation for sure.

 November A less common time to take a vacation, you will usually be looking for something other than a beach break if you choose to take your trip at this time of year.
 As such, Olhao would be my choice of destination in the Algarve at this time.

 Featuring a combination of diverse landscapes and historical locations, this somewhat exclusive location will allow you to gain a true sense of what the area has been and is still like, away from the buzzing groups of tourists you would otherwise be likely to find.

 December If you’re looking for a Christmas getaway to the Algarve, then Silves is the perfect destination.
 For starters, this is a region that’s the main draw is history and culture, so the cooler winter weather won’t be an issue like it would for a beach vacation.

-Then there’s also its location near to the town of Guia.
-This small rural village hosts a two-week long Christmas themed street festival.
+Then there’s also its location near to the town of Guia in Albufeira.
+This small rural village hosts a two-week-long Christmas-themed street festival.
 With numerous exhibitions, activities, and a wonderful market, Guia transforms into the most festive location in the entire Algarve.
 As an added bonus, this unique event also costs absolutely nothing to take part in.

 There’s a reason the Algarve is such a famous and popular destination.
 It’s vibrant history, gorgeous beaches and exciting culture make it a perfect destination for almost everyone.
 Whether you want to relax on a beach, go sightseeing, or party the night away, you’ll find a location to do just that.

 Deciding on where to stay can definitely be challenging, as there really isn’t any bad areas, but hopefully this guide on where to stay in the Algarve, Portugal- the 8 best areas, will have helped you narrow it down and find the right place for you.